JohnUfo/ai-email-writer/README.md

 # AI Email Writer - Backend

 This is the backend for the AI-powered Email Reply Generator.
 It is built with Spring Boot and integrates with Google's Gemini AI model to generate email replies based on given content and tone.
-Additionally, it leverages AWS S3 for storage and AWS EC2 for deployment.
+Additionally, it leverages AWS S3 for storage and AWS Elastic Beanstalk for deployment.

 ## Features
 - REST API to generate AI-powered email replies
 - Integration with Google's Gemini AI API
 - AWS S3 for storage
-- Deployment on AWS EC2
+- Deployment on AWS Elastic Beanstalk
 - CORS enabled for frontend integration

 ## Technologies Used